At Crampton Primary School, we believe that our children are individuals who deserve the highest standards of care and attention.

 The Reception has its own dedicated cloakroom and toilets; the children also have their own outside play area, as well as being given occasional supervised access to the main playground

 Once you have accepted a place, a meeting at home will be organised, this is to enable us to meet your child/ren in their own environment and to explain a little more about starting school.
-The meetings are usually arranged to take place at the beginning of September.
+T

 What and how the children learn in Reception Class is based on a range of learning experiences designed for our youngest children.
 The Early Years Foundation Stage Curriculum (EYFS) starts from birth and continues to the end of Reception Class.